 - 1st - Grand National Handicap Chase (Grade 3), Aintree (Apr 2018)

-We wait to see if Tiger Roll will be given the opportunity to emulate Red Rum and win three Grand Nationals, though in his case it would be three consecutive victories as Red Rum finished runner-up twice in between his second and third successes.
+Hopefully Tiger Roll will get the opportunity to emulate Red Rum and win three Grand Nationals, with his bid derailed due to Covid-19 last year.
+If successful, in his case it would be three consecutive victories as Red Rum finished runner-up twice in between his second and third successes.

-Five years ago Many Clouds became the youngest winner since Bindaree 13 years earlier which was the first of many trends that the Oliver Sherwood-trained eight-year-old overcame to secure a famous victory.
-However, the nine-year-old Rule The World managed to even trump Many Clouds’ trends-busting success being a maiden over fences so he became the first novice (albeit a second-season chaser) to win since Mr What in 1958 and, for the fifth year running, it was a relatively young horse that came on top with Tiger Roll winning the race for the second time aged nine.
+Having missed out last year, he will be an 11-year-old for this season’s race.
+Prior to 2015, 11-year-olds had won the three previous runnings, in fact, horses aged 10+ have won 17 times in the last 30 runnings but the most recent results are the most important and the tide has certainly turned in favour of horses aged in single figures, and second-season chasers have won three of the last five renewals.
+Six years ago Many Clouds became the youngest winner since Bindaree 13 years earlier which was the first of many trends that the Oliver Sherwood-trained eight-year-old overcame to secure a famous victory.
+However, the nine-year-old Rule The World managed to even trump Many Clouds’ s trends-busting success being a maiden over fences so he became the first novice (albeit a second-season chaser) to win since Mr What in 1958 and, for the fifth year running, it was a relatively young horse that came on top with Tiger Roll winning the race for the second time aged nine.

 CROSS COUNTRY CHASE

 The Cross Country Chase over 3m6f at the Cheltenham Festival has developed into the best guide of late.
-In addition to Tiger Roll completing the Cross Country-Grand National double for the last two seasons (Bless The Wings was also third in the Grand National in 2018 after he ran in the Cross Country), Gordon Elliott also ran Silver Birch and Causes Of Causes in that contest before they finished first and second in the Grand National and Balthazar King only found one too good at Aintree after he won the Cross Country.
+In addition to Tiger Roll completing the Cross Country-Grand National double twice (Bless The Wings was also third in the Grand National in 2018 after he ran in the Cross Country), Gordon Elliott also ran Silver Birch and Causes Of Causes in that contest before they finished first and second in the Grand National and Balthazar King only found one too good at Aintree after he won the Cross Country.

 Of the last 23 Grand National winners, as many as 14 had won or finished placed in a National of one description or another.
 In fact, the 1-2-3-4-5 in 2013 had all finished in the first four in an Aintree, Scottish, Welsh or Irish National before so checking out the form from other Nationals is a more than worthwhile exercise.
 With regards to the Welsh Grand National, that gruelling test of stamina has cooled as a guide of late featuring just one winner since Bindaree (2002) having contained as many as eight winners between 1976-2002, three of which completed the double (Rag Trade, Corbiere and Earth Summit).